W-Ely/home-assistant/SETUP.md

 sudo chown -R $USER homeassistant_config
 ```

-## .emv
+## .env
-Docker Compose expects will interpolate the variables in `compose.yml` shaped like `${VARIABLE}` with those stored in the environment (or the such).
+Docker Compose expects will interpolate the variables in `compose.yaml` shaped like `${VARIABLE}` with those stored in the environment (or the such).
 My prefered way to store these is in a `.env` file placed in the root dir.
 Example:
 ```.env
 SUDO_PASSWORD=foobar
 APPDAEMON_TOKEN=foobar